alpa-projects/alpa/README.md

-ParaNum
+Parax
 =======
-ParaNum automatically parallelizes your python numerical computing code and neural networks with a simple decorator.
+Parax automatically parallelizes your python numerical computing code and neural networks with a simple decorator.